 Patrick graduated from the University of Newcastle in 2008 with Merit, winning a University Award for achieving the highest marks in his physiotherapy subjects.
-From humble beginnings in the Central Coast public health system to working in one of the biggest cities in the world at an internationally recognised world-class hospital trust, Patrick’s physiotherapy career has brought him home.
+From humble beginnings in the Central Coast public health system to working in one of the biggest cities in the world at an internationally recognised world-class hospital, Patrick’s physiotherapy career has brought him home.
 Patrick was actually one of Andrew’s patients when he was a teenager with a lower back stress fracture as a representative fast bowler.
 This experience inspired Patrick to pursue a career in physiotherapy, as he understands how important it is to help people recover from pain and injury.

-Patrick joined Aspire after 2 years in England, working in one of central London’s largest clinics at the prestigious Guys and St Thomas’ NHS Foundation Trust.
+Patrick joined Aspire in 2017 after 2 years in England, working in one of central London’s largest clinics at the prestigious Guys and St Thomas’ NHS Foundation Trust.
 Patrick had a unique dual role as a private and occupational health Senior Physiotherapist.
 His team was responsible for providing treatment to over 14,000 employees.
 Patrick specialised in the assessment and management of work-related neck, shoulder and lower back pain.
 He would regularly deliver advice regarding optimal work-station set-ups, and complement recovery by using a hands-on approach to improve joint range of motion and muscle flexibility as his patients progressed through their strength and rehab.
 Patrick enjoys seeing his patients enjoy a successful return to work, and also hearing about how they are able to return to the activities they love, feeling better and stronger than ever before.
 Patrick knows that being happy and healthy at work is so important for your long-term overall health, but unfortunately many people feel that there is nothing they can do and so just ‘’put up’’ with their aches and pains.
 If you are suffering with pain at work, or would simply like some advice to optimise your workstation and prevent postural aches and pains common with desk-based job roles, then give Patrick a call to help you feel fantastic at work.